honeylizard/codeigniter-example/README.txt

 == Copyright ==

-Honeylizard WordPress Theme, Copyright 2017 Honeylizard Honeylizard is distributed under the terms of the GNU GPL
+Honeylizard CodeIgniter Example, Copyright 2017 Honeylizard Honeylizard CodeIgniter Example is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by